 Skip to content

-How to Create and Manage Tab Groups in Safari Mac
+Create and Manage Tab Groups in Safari on Mac

-This tutorial will show you the detailed steps to create and manage tab groups in the Safari browser on your Mac.
+In this guide, we have shared the steps to create and manage the tab groups in the Apple Safari app.

 One of the easiest ways is to create a new tab group with the already opened tabs and, later, new tabs to that group.

 However, you can also create an empty tab group and add the tabs later.
 You can choose either way to set up a group.
-Here are the simple steps to create tab groups:
+Here are the steps to follow:

 1. Launch the Safari browser on your Mac.